vireshk/xen-vhost-frontend/README.md

   $ /root/vhost-device/target/release/vhost-device-i2c -s /root/i2c.sock -c 1 -l 90c0000.i2c:32'
   ```

-  Then start xen-vhost-frontend.
-This provides the path of the socket to the
+  Then start xen-vhost-frontend, by providing path of the socket to the master
-  master side.
+  side.
+This by default will create grant-mapping for the memory regions.

   ```
   $ /root/xen-vhost-frontend/target/release/xen-vhost-frontend --socket-path /root/'
   ```

-  It supports I2C and GPIO for now.
-You can add support for more devices by
-  adding a relevant entry in `src/supported_devices.rs` file.

   Now that all the preparations are done, lets start the guest.
 The guest kernel
   should have Virtio related config options enabled, along with `i2c-virtio`